-All current school staff have received safeguarding training and have read Part One and Annex A of Keeping Children Safe in Education.
+All current school staff have received safeguarding training and have read Part One and/or Annex A (the condensed version) of Keeping Children Safe in Education depending on whether their role involves working directly with children.
+Staff working with children have also read Annex B of Keeping Children Safe in Education.
 When new staff are recruited, they will continue to receive a safeguarding induction from the DSL or Deputy DSLs.